ci4rail/sio02_host/README_DEVSIM.md

 * `devsim` on computer A at IP: `192.168.0.100`
 * `location_server` on computer B at IP: `192.168.0.200`

-On computer B, you must have this repo
+On computer B, clone this repo

 ```bash
 $ git clone https://github.com/ci4rail/sio02_host.git --recursive